-We want to make sure everyone gets the same good outcomes no matter what their background is or where they live.
+We want to make sure everyone gets the same good care no matter where they live.
 It's important to find out why these differences happen and make things better.
 By doing this we can make sure you stay healthy and get the help you need.

 National quality standards are rightly high and continuing to rise.
 In most cases our services are good, but in some areas, we know we need to do more.
-Unfortunately, we have not been able to meet some national standards in some areas.
+Unfortunately, we have not be able to meet some national standards in some areas.

-Our emergency departments and other urgent and emergency care settings continue to see more people with more serious health issues.
+Our emergency departments and other units are seeing more people with more serious health issues.
 This makes it harder for them to provide your care quickly.
 When you need to stay in hospital, sometimes you have to stay longer than you need to.